persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

     .. image:: /user_manual/graphical_interface/probabilistic_analysis/inference_resultWizard.png
         :align: center

-    The user can search the wanted analysis result with the **Inference analysis** combo box.
+    The user can look for an analysis result with the **Inference analysis** combo box.
     Then the user can choose a result of a variable with the **Variable** combo box.
     The user can choose one distribution in the displayed list.
 The right side of the window displays the current distribution parameters.